 I love how it turned out!
-You can see a peek here.
 It gives that cornucopia feeling of plenty.
 You can use all the fruits and veggies when it’s done being a centerpiece — so nothing goes to waste.
 And I love that it sits low on the table, making it easy for people seated across from each other to have a conversation.

 Some years, we have the food in the center of the table, and we have to keep the centerpiece much smaller.
 But when “the family” expands to 20+ people, and spills to more than one table, we keep the food on the kitchen island and let guests serve themselves buffet style.
 In those situations, the center of the tables remains open, and I get to be more generous with the table decorations.

-Thinking some of you might want to try a centerpiece like this too, Amy Christie offered to recreate something similar, and photograph the steps as she went.
-Hooray!
-Here’s what Amy says:
+Thinking some of you might want to try a centerpiece like this too, I thought I’d share some tips and instructions here.

-Think of these as suggestions and then shop your produce department for farmers market and see what you have access to locally.
+Think of these as suggestions and then shop your produce department or farmers market and see what you have access to locally.
 Happily, anything in rich fall colors seems to work well.
-You’ll also want to walk around your yard and see what sorts of leaves and greens you can gather.
+You’ll also want to walk around your yard or neighborhood and see what sorts of leaves and greens you can gather.

 – red onions

 – gold beets – scrub and lightly oil to help keep their color

 – Remove produce stickers and if needed, wipe the produce down with a dry cloth.
 Using water can make them shrivel and mold quicker.

 – If you are using foliage, begin the arrangement with it.
 Start by making a base layer in the desired shape — a circle or a long line down a rectangle table — and then start building.